 CHS Classroom Grant

-Thank you for your interest in applying for one of the five CHS/National Agriculture in the Classroom's Classroom Grants.
-The $1,500 grants will be awarded to kindergarten through 12th grade core education teachers whose innovative classroom projects use agricultural concepts to teach reading, writing, math, nutrition, science and/or social studies.
-The deadline for grant proposals is February 29, 2016.
-Recipients will be notified by email on or before October 1, 2015.
+Thank you for your interest in applying for one of the 15 CHS/National Agriculture in the Classroom's Classroom Grants.
+The $500 grants will be awarded to kindergarten through 12th grade core education teachers whose innovative classroom projects use agricultural concepts to teach reading, writing, math, nutrition, science and/or social studies.
+The deadline for grant proposals is September 15, 2017.
+Recipients will be notified by email in October 2017.

 Certified, core academic teachers engaged in classroom instruction at the kindergarten through 12th grade level who wish to use agricultural concepts to teach core subject areas and enhance students' understanding of agriculture.